-(13) A funding recipient receiving funds under this section may establish a sliding scale of tuition rates based upon a participant's family income.
-A funding recipient may charge a participant tuition to receive adult education services under this section from that sliding scale of tuition rates on a uniform 1 2 basis.
-The amount of tuition charged per participant shall not exceed the actual operating cost per participant minus any funds 3 4 received under this section per participant.
-A funding recipient 5 may not charge a participant tuition under this section if the participant's income is at or below 200% of the federal poverty 6 7 guidelines published by the United States Department of Health and Human Services.
-8

-9 (14) In order to receive funds under this section, a funding 10 recipient shall furnish to the department, in a form and manner 11 determined by the department, all information needed to administer 12 this program and meet federal reporting requirements; shall allow 13 the department or the department's designee to review all records 14 related to the program for which it receives funds; and shall reimburse the state for all disallowances found in the review, as 15 16 determined by the department.
-In addition, a funding recipient 17 shall agree to pay to a career and technical education program 18 under section 61a the amount of funding received under this section 19 in the proportion of career and technical education coursework used 20 to satisfy adult basic education programming, as billed to the 21 funding recipient by programs operating under section 61a.
-IN ADDITION TO THE FUNDING ALLOCATED UNDER SUBSECTION (1), THERE IS 22 23 ALLOCATED AN AMOUNT NOT TO EXCEED \$500,000.00 TO REIMBURSE FUNDING 24 RECIPIENTS FOR ADMINISTRATIVE AND INSTRUCTIONAL EXPENSES ASSOCIATED WITH COMMINGLING PROGRAMMING UNDER THIS SECTION AND SECTION 61A.
-25 26 PAYMENTS MADE TO EACH FUNDING RECIPIENT SHALL BE IN THE SAME 27 PROPORTION AS FUNDING CALCULATED AND ALLOCATED UNDER SUBSECTION
+- 1 section from that sliding scale of tuition rates on a uniform - 2 basis.
+The amount of tuition charged per participant shall not - 3 exceed the actual operating cost per participant minus any funds - 4 received under this section per participant.
+A funding recipient - 5 may not charge a participant tuition under this section if the - 6 participant's income is at or below 200% of the federal poverty - 7 guidelines published by the United States Department of Health and - 8 Human Services. - 9 (14) In order to receive funds under this section, a funding - 10 recipient shall furnish to the department, in a form and manner - 11 determined by the department, all information needed to administer - 12 this program and meet federal reporting requirements; shall allow - 13 the department or the department's designee to review all records - 14 related to the program for which it receives funds; and shall - 15 reimburse the state for all disallowances found in the review, as - 16 determined by the department.
+In addition, a funding recipient - 17 shall agree to pay to a career and technical education program - 18 under section 61a the amount of funding received under this section - 19 in the proportion of career and technical education coursework used - 20 to satisfy adult basic education programming, as billed to the - 21 funding recipient by programs operating under section 61a.
+IN - 22 ADDITION TO THE FUNDING ALLOCATED UNDER SUBSECTION (1), THERE IS - 23 ALLOCATED AN AMOUNT NOT TO EXCEED \$500,000.00 TO REIMBURSE FUNDING - 24 RECIPIENTS FOR ADMINISTRATIVE AND INSTRUCTIONAL EXPENSES ASSOCIATED - 25 WITH COMMINGLING PROGRAMMING UNDER THIS SECTION AND SECTION 61A. - 26 PAYMENTS MADE TO EACH FUNDING RECIPIENT SHALL BE IN THE SAME - 27 PROPORTION AS FUNDING CALCULATED AND ALLOCATED UNDER SUBSECTION

-2 - (15) From the amount appropriated in subsection (1), an amount not to exceed \$500,000.00 shall be allocated for 2017-2018 to not 3 more than 1 pilot program that is located in a prosperity region 4 with 2 or more subregions and that connects adult education 5 participants directly with employers by linking adult education, 6 career and technical skills, and workforce development.
+2 (15) From the amount appropriated in subsection (1), an amount not to exceed \$500,000.00 shall be allocated for 2017-2018 to not 3 more than 1 pilot program that is located in a prosperity region 4 with 2 or more subregions and that connects adult education 5 participants directly with employers by linking adult education, 6 career and technical skills, and workforce development.
 To be 7 eligible for funding under this subsection, a pilot program shall 8 provide a collaboration linking adult education programs within the 9 county, the area career/technical center, and local employers, and 10 11 shall meet the additional criteria in subsections (16) and (17).
 12 Funding under this subsection for 2017-2018 is for the third of 3 13 years of funding.
 (16) A pilot program funded under subsection (15) shall 14 require adult education staff to work with Michigan works! agency 15 16 to identify a cohort of participants who are most prepared to 17 successfully enter the workforce.
-Participants identified under this subsection shall be dually enrolled in adult education 18 19 programming and at least 1 technical course at the area 20 career/technical_center.
-21 (17) A pilot program funded under subsection (15) shall have on staff an adult education navigator who will serve as a 22 23 caseworker for each participant identified under subsection (16).
+Participants identified under this subsection shall be dually enrolled in adult education 18 19 programming and at least 1 technical course at the area 20 career/technical center.
+21 - (17) A pilot program funded under subsection (15) shall have on staff an adult education navigator who will serve as a 22 23 caseworker for each participant identified under subsection (16).
 24 The navigator shall work with adult education staff and potential 25 employers to design an educational program best suited to the 26 personal and employment needs of the participant, and shall work 27 with human service agencies or other entities to address any